somya2703/agentos/README.md

 --task "Write a Python script that reads a CSV, removes duplicates, and saves the result."

 # Analysis
---task "Explain the CAP theorem and write a Python demo illustrating the trade-offs."
+--task "Explain the CAP theorem and write a Python demo illustrating the trade offs."
 ```

 ### Task output